Mandur/PodIdentityHealthCheck/readme.md

       failureThreshold: 5
 ```

 Note that we are here using a conjunction of liveness and readiness probe.
 Depending on your application we advice an aggressive readiness probe to avoid directing http traffic to non-healthy pods but a more conservative liveness probe to avoid unessecary pod restarts.
 Such setup would ensure maximum reactivity while avoiding unessacery reaction to transient unavailbilities.
 You can see such example of probes configuration in the example above.
 These settings are a suggestion, and one should adapt them with the behaviour of the applications.
-Also some external requirements might have their own set of best practices and recommendations.
+Also, some external requirements might have their own set of best practices and recommendations.

 This solution is tested in our automated tests, please find the associated [yaml](cmd/fixtures/nmiHealthCheckInProbes.yaml) and the [test code](cmd/nmi_health_integration_test.go)

 ### Check NMI Health from code

 When the application grows and the application depend on multiple other components to perform normally, the method described above is not sufficient.
-In that case, it is advised tu use application primitives to construct an health application endpoint, aggregating multiple components' and application parts' helath into a single endpoint.
+In that case, it is advised tu use application primitives to construct a health application endpoint, aggregating multiple components' and application parts' helath into a single endpoint.
 This endpoint would then be checked by the health probe.
 The YAML look similarly as above.

 ``` yaml
 spec: